selwynpolit/d9book/book/twig.md

 ### Concatenate values into a string with join

 This would typically be used when passing a series of node id\'s to a view to filter its output.

 ```twig
 {% set blah = [node.field_ref_unit.0.target_id,node.field_ref_unit.1.target_id,node.field_ref_unit.2.target_id,node.field_ref_unit.3.target_id]|join('+') %}
 ```

-This produces 1+2+3+4
+This produces: `1+2+3+4`

 ### Loop through entity reference items

-In `txg/web/themes/custom/txg/templates/content/node--news-story.html.twig`
+In `~/Sites/txg/web/themes/custom/txg/templates/content/node--news-story.html.twig`
 I need to loop through a bunch of entity reference values and build a string of id+id+id... (with an undefined number) so: